-The mailloop service enables OpenEMM to process bounces (and autoresponder mails) which are received hours or even days later by email (asynchronous bounces).
+The mailloop service enables OpenEMM to process bounces (and autoresponder mails) which can be sent back to the sender address hours or even days after OpenEMM dispatched the mailing.
+We call these late bounces "asynchronous bounces".

 You need to define a dedicated mailloop service domain name which is different from the OpenEMM server hostname (set in /etc/sysconfig/network/).
 While you have to set up the A record for the OpenEMM server hostname, you have to set an MX (Mail Exchange) record for the mailloop service domain name, which points to the OpenEMM server hostname for correct mail routing.